MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 **As a sales manager, you can:**

 -	Understand what customers are talking about to get strategic insights on trending tracked keywords, brands, and competitors that allow you to design sales strategies and training for your team.
-To learn more, see [View home page](dynamics365-sales-insights-app-home-page.md)
+To learn more, see [View and understand home page](dynamics365-sales-insights-app-home-page.md)

 -	Understand if your opportunities and leads are losing momentum so you can be on top of them to convert into deals.
 To learn more, see [Are my team’s deals on track?](dynamics365-sales-insights-app-home-page.md#are-my-teams-deals-on-track).

 -	View and compare what’s happening in sales calls and insights on the behaviors of your top sellers<!--, and the sales pipeline for the timeline-->.
-To learn more, see [View team information](conversation-intelligence-team-overview.md)
+To learn more, see [Analyze overall team's behavior on customer calls](conversation-intelligence-team-overview.md)

 -	View team’s insights, customer sentiment, and team’s conversational style<!--, and sales pipeline-->.
-To learn more, see [View team information](conversation-intelligence-team-overview.md).
+To learn more, see [Analyze overall team's behavior on customer calls](conversation-intelligence-team-overview.md).

 -	View and understand individual seller’s conversation style<!--, sales pipeline-->, customer sentiment, insights, and call history.
-To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).
+To learn more, see [Analyze customer calls to improve sales](conversation-intelligence-seller-details.md).

 -	View insights on the status of your current sales period, such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.
 To learn more, see [View overall sales and seller insights](dynamics365-sales-insights-app-home-page.md).

 **As a seller, you can:**

 -	View your conversation insights, customer sentiment, conversation style, sales pipeline, and call history.
-To learn more, see [View sales rep information](conversation-intelligence-seller-details.md).
+To learn more, see [Analyze customer calls to improve sales](conversation-intelligence-seller-details.md).

 **As a administrator, you can:**